gvikei/gvikei.github.io/_posts/2017-09-17-Third-Week.md

 **Thursday morning**, I attended to the Friends of Computer Science (FoCS)'s Career Brunch, which was an exclusive event for a small group of students within the CS department to network with partnering companies.
 I was so happy to see my CS429 TA there, especially when he was recruiting for a company that I'm very interested in and got to say "Hi" to a recruiter that I had only talked to on the phone. **Thursday evening** came the College of Natural Science's Career Fair.
 This event cost me 5 hours and a lot of energy, but I'm not complaining since I've got the interviews that I wanted in return.
 After the Career Fair, I went straight to the CS lab to work on Collatz since it was also due on that day.

 **Friday** was a bit more relaxing.
 Apart from class, I attended Quora's then Uber's tech talks and learned a lot cool new things.
-I also visited my doctor to do a quick check-up on a chronic illness that I have that.
+I also visited my doctor to do a quick check-up on a chronic illness.

 What's in my way?